rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/authentication-config.md

 :::warning

 The account you use to enable your external provider will be granted Admin-level permissions.
+This includes test accounts.
 See [External Authentication Configuration and Principal Users](#external-authentication-configuration-and-principal-users) to understand why.

 :::